 How to import products to OpenCart?
 An automated solution

-Taking into account the increasing tendency to automate any possible business process, it becomes clear why automated approach is so much favoured by online retailers.
+Considering the increasing tendency to automate any possible business process, it becomes clear why online retailers so much favor the automated approach.
 Cart2Cart allows store owners to automatically import products to OpenCart with just a few mouse clicks.
-What is important is that there’s no coding skills required to get a full advantage of the tool.
+What is essential is that there are no coding skills required to take full advantage of the tool.
 You can check the quality of data transfer by performing a free Demo import of the products to your live OpenCart store.
 If satisfied with what you get, you can proceed with Full products import to OpenCart.

 First off, make sure you’re prepared - download our template CSV file that’s structured accordingly to OpenCart requirements and adjust your current products file appropriately.